You're warmly invited to join the GWC Books Abroad feminist reading group for our October meeting.

 The fundraiser is an online donation limited to US citizens.
-Everyone one is welcome, but it is the American’s treat.
-If you could kick in $10-$70 if would go a long way to assuring a massive turnout in 2020.
+If you could kick in $10-$70 it would go a long way to assuring a massive turnout in 2020.
+And a massive turnout means a Democratic victory!

 The work we do here in Spain in getting Americans to vote has been a huge success.
-2018 was a blow out for us with 76% of our active members requesting an absentee ballot.
-Much of that can be directly attributed to the Democrats Abroad sponsored website: www.VotefromAbroad.org
+2018 was a blowout for us with 76% of our active members requesting an absentee ballot.
+And globally, the turnout in the 2018 midterms was three times higher than in 2014.
+That is an amazing increase.
+Much of that can be directly attributed to Democrats Abroad and the investments we made in getting out the vote.
+From phone calls to social media advertising to our sponsored website www.votefromabroad.org, our actions made the difference.
+And these investments were only made possible by contributions from our donors, both big and small (big is better, by the way).
+So please help us out and be one of the 70!

 The votes from overseas voters are often the margin of victory for races that are decided by less that 1%.
-In 2018 the Democrats captured the Senate seat of Maggie Hassan NH by the margin of votes that came in from overseas.
+In 2016 the Democrats captured the Senate seat of Maggie Hassan NH by the margin of votes that came in from overseas.
 That was replicated in 2018 for many House seats.
+We can do it again - with your help.

 Thanks so much for your support!